amitabhnag/FakeReviewGenerator/README.md

 ### Basic Usage

+1. Activate tensorflow environment: `source activate tensorflow` (note that AWS has a different name for tensorflow environment.
+Check the name by using conda env list)

+2. To train and sample together, use the shell script `demo.sh`.
+The file takes 2 parameters, no of epochs and seed to sample with.

+   For each epoch trained, an output will be printed, so one can see the model getting better as the training progresses.

-To train with default parameters on the pitchfork dataset, run `python train.py`.
+3. To train with default parameters on the pitchfork dataset, run `python train.py`.

    To access all the parameters use `python train.py --help`.

    To sample from a checkpointed model, `python sample.py`.

-To train and sample together, use the shell script `demo.sh`.
-The file takes 2 parameters, no of epochs and seed to sample with.

-For each epoch trained, an output will be printed, so one can see the model getting better as the training progresses.

 The `_sample.py_` file, also includes a grammer check and google translate module as a post processing step.